Which Substrate Undergoes The Fastest Solvolysis Reaction With Methanol

 Substrate Structure and Carbocation Stability

 For SN1 reactions, the rate depends on the stability of the carbocation formed during the rate-determining step.
 Tertiary carbocations are the most stable due to hyperconjugation and inductive effects from adjacent alkyl groups.
-Primary carbocations are highly unstable, making SN1 reactions with primary substrates extremely slow.
+Plus, primary carbocations are highly unstable, making SN1 reactions with primary substrates extremely slow.
 Thus, tertiary substrates like tert-butyl chloride (t-BuCl) undergo solvolysis most rapidly in methanol.

 Steric Hindrance and SN2 Reactions